Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 Supertype specifiers are used to create inheritance relation between the declared type and the specified supertype.
 You can use classes and interfaces as supertypes, but not objects.

 It is allowed to inherit from a single class only, i.e., multiple class inheritance is not supported.
-If a class declaration includes a class supertype specifier, that specifier must represent a valid invocation of the supertype constructor.
 Multiple interface inheritance is allowed.

 Instance initialization block describes a block of code which should be executed during [object creation][Classifier initialization].